How it Works

 Change is easy.
 Lasting change, though, is hard.
-Our research and the research of experts during the past 30 years (augmented more recently by research in neuroscience) has shown that much greater and more permanent change in behavior occurs when several factors are present:
+Our research and the research of experts during the past 30 years (augmented more recently by research in neuroscience, including brain scans) has shown that much greater and more permanent change in behavior occurs when several factors are present:

 - The practice situations are real-life situations the participant currently faces, not “case study” creations.